kailash-manasarovar/statement/docs/timeline/2023/november.md

 - https://x.com/1FRGVN/status/1721133303716057526
 - https://x.com/1FRGVN/status/1721087990095630838
 - https://x.com/1FRGVN/status/1720741073004245379 -> curiously, Elon posts a violin player (Ana) playing over piano music (me).
-- https://x.com/1FRGVN/status/1720383165729051042 -> story of how I got to Denia.
+- https://x.com/1FRGVN/status/1720383165729051042 -> story of how I got to Dénia.
 I had no suspicion the whole thing was a set up at that stage, none at all.
 - https://x.com/1FRGVN/status/1719532076725072313 -> coming home from being out at Halloween and posting the song I sang.